The state flag of New York.

 The NFL has three (3) football teams, the New York Jets, the New York Giants and the Buffalo Bills.
 The MLB has two (2) baseball teams; the New York Yankees and the New York Mets; the NBA has two basketball teams, the New York Knicks and the New York Liberty; and the NHL has three (3) hockey teams, the New York Rangers, the New York Islanders and the Buffalo Sabres.
 NASCAR doesn’t have as much of a following, it seems to be a southern thing.
 However, it is growing.

 You may or may not be considering a move to the State of New York; or you may just need to find an auto shipping company to move a vehicle for you.
-We will assist you by providing a FREE “No Contact Information Required” instant estimate, then up to ten quotes for you to help you choose the best company to meet your needs.
+We will assist you by providing a FREE "No Cost" instant estimate, then up to ten quotes for you to help you choose the best company to meet your needs.
 SMB Auto Transport will surpass your expectation regarding what to expect from a car shipping company!
 Let us prove it to you!